-If the organization changed or extended its inventory method to LIFO and had to write up the opening inventory to cost in the year of election, report the effect of this write-up as other income (line 12) proportionately over a 3-year period that begins in the tax year the LIFO election was made (section 472(d)).
+If the organization changed or extended its inventory method to LIFO and had to write up the opening inventory to cost in the year of election, report the effect of this write-up as other income (Part I, line 12) proportionately over a 3-year period that begins in the tax year the LIFO election was made (section 472(d)).

-Schedule A, line 1.
 If the organization is changing its method of accounting to no longer account for inventories, it must refigure last year's closing inventory using the new method of accounting and enter the result on line 1.
 If there is a difference between last year's closing inventory and the refigured amount, attach an explanation and take it into account when figuring the organization's section 481(a) adjustment (explained earlier).

-Schedule A, line 4a.
 An entry is required on this line only for organizations that have elected a simplified method of accounting.